 He started asking Annie if she would move in with him, with comments like “if you don’t look after me I’ll drift into the gutter”.
 Annie eventually agreed in mid 1914 to live with Kelly and they moved into two rented rooms in Spring Hill.
 For a while Kelly drank considerably less although he was occasionally violent.
 During this time Annie wasn’t paid a wage for her work at the college but received free instruction from Kelly.
 She also ran things as best she could when Kelly succumbed to alcohol.

 The house is built

-Upon completion of the house, which was just a few minutes walk from the Kelly family home in Carlton Street, the couple moved in and lived there until Kelly’s death in 1918.
+Upon completion of the house, the couple moved in and lived there until Kelly’s death in 1918.
 By this time the bailiffs had taken possession of the college and Kelly asked Annie that if anyone came to house, she was to tell them that he was her boarder.

 After his death, the family tried to avoid scandal by taking the body and his funeral left from “his late residence ” in Carlton street the following week.
 Annie continued to live in “Verdun”, no doubt worrying about what the future would bring as the legal process slowly progressed.

 Richard Kelly’s estranged wife Maria died just a few months after he did and they are now reconciled in death in their grave at Dutton Park.

 Two court cases and a spell in jail

 In March of 1920, the court case mentioned at the start of this post took place over two weeks.
 The executor of Richard Kelly’s will, the family lawyer, sought to obtain the court’s ruling that the house and land as well as other property and money held by Annie rightfully belonged to Kelly’s heirs.

 Annie endured two days of vigorous cross examination by the plaintiff’s barrister, frequently bursting into tears.